jayneen/c-quine/README.md

 # proof-of-concept-c-quine
-A proof of concept self-replicating quine written in C. It replicates itself within the output directory and runs the new file.
-This version is limited to 5 iterations after which it stops running.
+A proof of concept self-replicating quine written in C. It replicates itself within the same directory with a new name and runs the new file.
+This version is limited to 5 copies after which it stops running; the current file naming conventions do not support more than 9 iterations.
 The code is for educational purposes only and performs no malicious operations.

 ### Collaborators:
 - Emily Zapata